 Lease expirations could adversely affect the Company's cash flow.
 The Company will be subject to the risks that, upon expiration, leases for space in the Office Properties or the Industrial Properties may not be renewed, the space may not be re-leased, or the terms of renewal or re-lease (including the cost of required renovations or concessions to tenants) may be less favorable than current lease terms.
-Leases on a total of 7.5% and 6.3% of the aggregate net rentable area of the Office Properties and the Industrial Properties expire during 1998 and 1999, respectively.
-If the Company were unable to release substantial amounts of vacant space promptly, if the rental rates upon such re-lease were significantly lower than expected, or if reserves for costs of re-leasing proved inadequate, the cash flow to the Company would be decreased and the Company's ability to make distributions to stockholders would be adversely affected.
+Based on leases in place at September 30, 1997, leases on a total of 7.5% and 6.3% of the aggregate net rentable area of the Office Properties and the Industrial Properties will expire during 1998 and 1999, respectively.
+If the Company were unable to re-lease substantial amounts of vacant space promptly, if the rental rates upon such re-lease were significantly lower than expected, or if reserves for costs of re-leasing proved inadequate, the cash flow to the Company would be decreased and the Company's ability to make distributions to stockholders would be adversely affected.